Read the theory below or jump straight to the recommended product regimes based on skin type (click here).

 Recommended Skin Care Clinic products:

-Whichever of the categories you fit into below there are three products I usually recommend plus the Miessence Super Foods.
+Whichever of the categories you fit into below there are four products I usually recommend plus the Miessence Super Foods.

 CosMedix Rescue – use it straight or mix it with any moisturiser.
 Leave it on or use as a temporary mask.
 Even though it seems thick and greasy, it will solve your dryness, your breakouts and your irritability; it’s simply fantastic!
 It’s value is in being anti-inflammatory which is why it helps as a spot treatment for breakouts.